-Help Prevent Overdose
+Help Prevent Overdose!

 Use Fentanyl Test Strips (FTS) to test pills and powder substances for fentanyl contamination.
 Use Naloxone/Narcan to reverse a possible opioid/fentanyl overdose.